Alageshwaran16/React-login/README.md

 <h2>Project description:</h2>
-    This is register/login project using react.js.once you register,your data stored in firebase authentication.you can see your data on the dashboard page
+    This is register/login project using react.js.once you register,your data stored in firebase authentication.you can see your data on the dashboard page.

 <h2>🛠️Development setup:</h2>